 Applicants to programs of the College of Dentistry must possess the following general qualities: critical thinking, sound judgment, emotional stability and maturity, empathy, physical and mental stamina.
 Applicants must possess the ability to acquire knowledge, surgical skills and technical functions and use such knowledge, skills, and functions in a wide variety of didactic, laboratory, and clinical settings at an acceptable level of competency, as defined by the college.
 The technical standards in their entirety can be found here.

 All newly accepted students must have an approved Criminal Background Check prior to matriculation at the University of Tennessee Health Science Center.
 Once accepted, applicants will receive information as to how to apply for the criminal background check.
-A potential exists that an accurate negative Criminal Background Check report could affect a student's enrollment status at UTHSC:
+A potential exists that an accurate negative Criminal Background Check report could affect a student's enrollment status at UTHSC: University of Tennessee policy on criminal background check.

 Misrepresentation of academic credentials is a Class A misdemeanor in Tennessee.
 A person commits the offense of misrepresentation of academic credentials who, knowing that the statement is false and with the intent to secure employment at or admission to an institution of higher education in Tennessee, represents, orally or in writing, that such person: (1) has successfully completed the required course work for and has been awarded one or more degrees or diplomas from an accredited institution of higher education; (2) has successfully completed the required course work for and has been awarded one or more degrees or diplomas from a particular institution of higher education; or (3) has successfully completed the required course work for and has been awarded one or more degrees or diplomas in a particular field or specialty from an accredited institution of higher education.

-The University of Tennessee Health Science Center College of Dentistry defines diversity broadly.
+The University Of Tennessee Health Science Center College Of Dentistry defines diversity broadly.
 Groups included are:

 - Applicants who are members of under-represented racial and ethnic groups